justmarkham/DAT3/README.md

 * We will use graphviz to visualize the output of the classification trees.
 Please download this before class.
    * In order to [download and install for windows](http://www.graphviz.org/Download_windows.php) you will also need to manually add the folder location  (e.g., C:\Program Files (x86)\Graphviz2.30\bin;) to your environment path. (download graphviz-2.38.msi)
-   * In order to [download and install for mac](http://www.graphviz.org/Download_macos.php) I am not aware of any issues with installation.
+   * You can also [download and install for mac](http://www.graphviz.org/Download_macos.php).
+I am not aware of any issues with installation.

 ## Class 15: Decision Trees